wrvarun-96/Build_Car_Search_Application-using-Langchain/README.md

 ## Overview

-The project sets up two sequential chains of operations using prompt templates and the OpenAI language model.
-The first chain retrieves information about a car brand, and the second chain provides more detailed information about a specific car model obtained from the first chain's output.
+The project sets up three sequential chains of operations using prompt templates and the OpenAI language model.
+The first chain retrieves information about a car brand, the second chain provides more detailed information about a specific car model obtained from the first chain's output, and the third chain lists 5 models from the car brand obtained from the first chain's output.

 ## Installation

 To run this project, you need to have Python installed along with the necessary libraries.
 You can install the required libraries using pip: